-Australian Medical Sheepskins and medical sheepskin products have been successful nursing aids for the prevention of pressure ulcers ( bed sores) since the early 1960’s.
+Australian Medical Sheepskins and Medical Sheepskin products have been successful nursing aids for the prevention of pressure ulcers ( bed sores) since the early 1960’s.
 The value and comfort of Australian Medical Sheepskin products is derived from the springy 30 mm pile of these specially tanned sheepskins.
-The high density ( number of fibres per square cm.) of soft, springy resilient wool fibres creates a cushion that distributes body weight and pressure points over a large area.
+The high pile density ( number of fibres per square cm.) of soft, springy resilient wool fibres creates a cushion that distributes body weight and pressure over a large area.
 Each fibre acts as a "mini-spring" that will deform to a body contour; particularly at pressure points.

 Medical sheepskins of the past have been used very effectively in the home environment, but were not generally used in hospitals.
 This was largely because many patients were incontinent and sheepskins did not hold up well in these circumstances.
 Similarly, disinfection was a problem, since sheepskins could only be washed in cold water.